 In this moment, in my minds eye, I saw with such clarity what lay in front of me.
 I was 34 years old and if I didn’t sort myself and my life situation out there was no doubt in my mind that I wouldn’t make it.
 Even if I didn’t think I owed that to myself, I did owe it to my two beautiful children.
 There were two paths – one where I continued and my life would no doubt end before too long and another where I took a different path and got myself better.

 I became a life coach, yoga teacher and studied meditation.
 It was like by helping others I was healing myself.
 Don’t get me wrong I didn’t overnight become this enlightened and happy smiling being.
-I suffered deep dark depression for years after giving up the addictions and the bad relationships continued, just hidden and away from the children.
-This dysfunction took many more years and came to a head when my daughter became ill.
+It took time and patience.

 Something I have learned is this; self development, healing yourself, changing your life and all that goes with it isn’t about striving for improvement, in fact that is exhausting!
 It is about uncovering what has been there all along and restoring wholeness.
 When you feel you are ‘broken’ you try to fix yourself through external sources, but truly, you are already whole….and so it is about reconnecting with that wholeness, to yourself and who you truly and already are.

 Buddhism, yoga and meditation are now central to my life and I thought how lovely it would be to share and help others with their own life struggles through what I have learnt and experienced in mine.